 What is Unique About Our Program?

-- Professional certification: You will be eligible for initial certification immediately upon graduation.
+With our accredited program, you will be eligible for initial certification immediately upon graduation in one of the following subject areas: biology, chemistry, earth science, English, French, history, mathematics, physics, or Spanish.
 After three years of teaching, you will be eligible for professional certification.

 What Are My Career Opportunities?